ehhermans/businessweek/README.md

 # businessweek
-concept: volwassen k3 merch kinda timmerman tim vibes
+concept: volwassen k3 merch kinda timmerman tim vibes, make an ad or a product or maybe both